cmenon12/config/README.md

 Note that the config won't be applied with the `.gitconfig` file in a repository, the contents should be added to `.git/config` within a repository or `~/.gitconfig` to apply globally.

-The Git attributes will apply the specified filters in repositories that it's present in.
+The Git attributes will apply the specified filter in repositories that it's present in.
+Consider replacing `jupyter` with the full path to the Jupyter executable.

 Note that the `.gitignore` file is not a template; this is the `.gitignore` for this repository.
 See [github/gitignore](https://github.com/github/gitignore) for templates.